mirix/approaches-to-diarisation/emotions/README.md

 Each emotion paradigm has a different scope of applicability and I therefore deemed useful being able to translate from one into another.

-Moreover, language models trained on VAD values seem to offer superior accuracy as compared to models trained on categorical frameworks.
+Moreover, language models trained on VAD values seem to offer superior accuracies as compared to models trained on categorical frameworks.

 This work is loosely inspired by: